 Just because the spraying is over doesn’t mean your work is done.
 After finishing a treatment, you need to release the pressure in your spray tank.
 Otherwise, the pressurized pesticide will damage the seals and the tank may start to leak.

 Generally, spray tanks have a special pressure release valve to let the air out safely.
-Don’t simply unscrew the handle of the pump sprayer like you did to fill the tank.
-The pressurized pesticide will spray out of the tank if you try to depressurize it this way, likely getting you right in the face.
+Avoid unscrewing the handle of the pump sprayer as you did to fill the tank.
+Doing so might force the pressurized pesticide out of the tank and spray it directly at you.

-Before putting your spray equipment away, triple rinse it with water to remove any pesticide residue.
-You may also need to clean the outside of the tank to make sure there’s no pesticide or dirt on it.
-Taking these small steps ensures that your spray equipment will last much longer.
+Before storing your spray equipment, triple rinse it with water to remove any pesticide residue.
+Clean the outside of the tank as well to remove any remaining pesticide or dirt.
+These steps will help your spray equipment last much longer.

 Different Types of Pesticide Sprayers

-There are lots of different types of pesticide spray equipment on the market.
-Which one works best for you is going to depend on the nature of your pest problem and how much spraying you intend to do.
+You’ll find lots of different types of pesticide spray equipment on the market.
+The best one for you is going to depend on the nature of your pest problem and how much spraying you intend to do.
 Here are the main types.

 Hand Pump Sprayers

 These sprayers are some of the cheapest and easiest to use.
-Designed to be carried in one hand while you use the other hand to direct the spray, the capacity of these sprayers is typically in the 1-2 gallon range.
-You can find sprayers like this at any hardware store, and they are capable of dealing with most household pest problems.
+Designed to be carried in one hand while you use the other hand to direct the spray, the capacity of these sprayers is typically in the 1–2 gallon range.
+You can find sprayers like this at any hardware store, and they can deal with most household pest problems.

 Pros: